kattisarika/capstone-react-resturant-search/readme.md

 ##Functionality
 The app includes :

 1. Home Page
-2. An input Search text , where the user can enter any word or movie name.
+2. An input Search text , where the user can enter any word or movie name
 3. The application calls the 3rd party API call to  searches for all the movies/ tv shows based on the input or query.
 4. The search brings the desired results and the results are displayed back on the UI